Code Management Guidelines

 Introduction

 The use of programming languages has become an essential part of data analysis for most researchers today.
-In this context, a basic skill set in computer science is key to ensuring reliable and reproducible results (Wilson et al. 2017; Hicks 2023; Abdill, Talarico, and Grieneisen 2024).
-Although a variety of educational materials, tutorials, and recommended practices specifically designed to train researchers are available (The Carpentries; Our Coding Club; The Turing Way Community 2023; CodeRefinery Project), there is a trade-off: adopting and practicing these techniques often requires significant effort, taking time away from researchers’ primary fields of study (Allen and Mehler 2019; Goldsmith et al. 2021; Hicks 2023).
+In this context, a basic skill set in computer science is key to ensuring reliable and reproducible results (Wilson et al. 2017; Hicks 2023; Abdill et al. 2024).
+Although a variety of educational materials, tutorials, and recommended practices specifically designed to train researchers are available (The Carpentries; Our Coding Club; The Turing Way Community; CodeRefinery Project; Sherman Center Workshops 2024), there is a trade-off: adopting and practicing these techniques often requires significant effort, taking time away from researchers’ primary fields of study (Allen and Mehler 2019; Goldsmith et al. 2021; Hicks 2023).

 One consequence of the deficiency in training is the uncertainty researchers may have about how to write code correctly, which negatively impacts their willingness to share their analyses (Gomes et al. 2022).
 Thus, this results in a decrease in the number of publications with available code, impacting the reproducibility and transparency of scientific research (Gomes et al. 2022; Sharma et al. 2024).
 This issue is exacerbated by the lack of incentives from the scientific system, leading to a high number of publications where authors do not share their code, despite the benefits of making their code open source (Allen and Mehler 2019; Melvin et al. 2022; Bertram et al. 2023; Tazare et al. 2024; Xu et al. 2025).